-21 The Bus and excursions
+21 Bus and Excursions

-The buses are a tremendous resource for outings, library visits, excursions, swimming lessons, bushwalks, and camping trips.
-Excursions support the school's curriculum in a practical and living way.
+Our buses are a tremendous resource for outings, library visits, excursions, swimming lessons, bushwalks and camping trips.
+Excursions support the School's curriculum in a practical and living way.
 The children also learn safe and appropriate behaviours as a group.
-Teachers conduct risk assessments in regard to excursions and comply with the school's excursions policy.
+Teachers conduct risk assessments for excursions and comply with the School's Excursions Policy.

 The bus is driven by a teacher or a driver chosen by the teachers.
-Parents sign excursion notification forms each term.
-These are provided by the teacher.
+Parents and carers are provided excursion notification forms each term by their teacher, which require a signature to indicate that permission is granted for children to attend.